What Is Structural Load?

 5. Wind loads

-(Note: IS CODE 875 – 1987 (Part -3) code gives wind forces and their effects in nature of static and dynamic that used designing the buildings, structures, and components of their Buildings.)
+(Note: IS CODE 875 – 1987 (Part -3) code gives wind forces and their effects in nature of static and dynamic that are used in designing the buildings, structures, and components of their Buildings.)

 In wind load, the main consideration is the comfort of people inside and outside of the buildings.